Automotive Service Technology Program / Course

 - Heating & Air Conditioning Technician

-Employment in the automotive industry is expected to grow 5 percent from 2014 to 2024, about as the average for all occupations.
-Demand for automotive technicians should remain strong.
+Employment in the automotive industry is expected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.

-The average hourly wage and salary earnings for automotive service technician and mechanics, including commission are $18.45 per hour, or $38,690 annually.
+The average hourly wage and salary earnings for automotive service technicians and mechanics, including commission are $18.60 per hour or $38,690 annually.